 - Federal Disclosures.
 Certain Employees may be notified of a requirement to submit disclosures, reports, or other information to the University or its designee in compliance with federal law, contracts, grants, or other authority.
-Employees notified of such requirements have an affirmative duty to comply, as further described in Section A.4., below. - Kansas Secretary of State Disclosures.
-Certain Employees are required by the Kansas Governmental Ethics Commission to file a Statement of Substantial Interests with the Kansas Secretary of State annually in April.
-Employees subject to this requirement have an affirmative duty to comply, as further described in Section A.5, below.
+Employees notified of such requirements have an affirmative duty to comply, as further described in Section A.4., below. - Ethics Commission to file a Statement of Substantial Interests with the Kansas Secretary of State annually in April.
+Employees subject to this requirement have an affirmative duty to comply, as further described in Section A.5., below.